sam-myers/datadog-apm/README.md

 -   Adding tags to the active span
 -   Adding tags to the _root_ span (Required to enable filtering and searching in Trace Search and Analytics)
 -   Marking a span as an error without throwing
+-   Mark a tag as `<class>.anonymous` if the function name can't be determined
+-   Remove invasive logging

 ## Fork notice